ESA-APEx/apex_algorithms/qa/benchmarks/README.md

 ```

 When intending to do development on `apex-algorithm-qa-tools`,
-make sure to include the `-e` flag to install in editable mode.
+consider including the `-e` flag to install in editable mode.

 ## Run benchmarks